Safe & Secure

 When is the best time to buy Bitcoin?

-We can’t give you financial advice, and you should always consult a financial advisor before making any purchase.
-However, a good rule of thumb to follow if you’re planning to sell for a profit later is “Buy low, sell high.”
+We cannot provide financial advice, and you should always consult a financial advisor before making any purchase decisions.
+However, an excellent principle to keep in mind if you plan to sell later for a profit is: "Buy low, sell high".

 Do I have to buy a whole Bitcoin?